2015 Wootton Bassett rail incident: Investigations

 The Rail Accident Investigation Branch opened an investigation into the incident, which it called a "dangerous occurrence".
 One aspect of the investigation was whether the seals on the TPWS equipment were already broken before the train departed from Bristol, or were not in place at the time.
 In March 2016, the RAIB published an update on their investigation.
 The final report was released in May 2016.
 Five safety recommendations were made and one learning point was identified.

 The Rail Safety and Standards Board opened an investigation into the incident.
-The ORR opened two investigations; one into WCRC's Safety Management System, with the second a criminal investigation.
-The ORR subsequently charged WCRC and the driver of the train with various offences under the Health and Safety at Work Act 1974.
-WCRC also opened an internal investigation into the incident.
+The ORR opened two investigations; one into WCR's Safety Management System, with the second a criminal investigation.
+The ORR subsequently charged WCR and the driver of the train with various offences under the Health and Safety at Work etc. Act 1974.
+WCR also opened an internal investigation into the incident.

 Ban

 Network Rail

-Effective midnight on 3 April, NR banned WCRC from operating trains anywhere on the British railway network, stating in the suspension notice that "the operations of WCR are a threat to the safe operation of the railway".
+Effective midnight on 3 April, NR banned WCR from operating trains anywhere on the British railway network, stating in the suspension notice that "the operations of WCR are a threat to the safe operation of the railway".
 Seven areas of deficiencies were identified.
-WCRC was required to address five of them and show significant progress towards addressing the other two by 15 May.
+WCR was required to address five of them and show significant progress towards addressing the other two by 15 May.
 If this could be achieved, the ban would be lifted.
-During the period that WCRC was banned from the rail network, it was still required to pay Track Access Charges to Network Rail.
+During the period that WCR was banned from the rail network, it was still required to pay Track Access Charges to Network Rail.
 This was the first time that a train operating company had been banned in the United Kingdom.

-Following improvements made by WCRC, the ban was lifted on 8 May.
+Following improvements made by WCR, the ban was lifted on 8 May.
 A review of progress made was scheduled to be made after 3 months.

 Office of Rail and Road

-On 17 April, the ORR took steps to revoke WCRC's Safety Certificate.
+On 17 April, the ORR took steps to revoke WCR's Safety Certificate.
 A process of representation was started, with parties having until 15 May to comment.
-The ORR's opinion was that WCRC's Safety Management System "is not able to ensure that services are being operated, designed or maintained safely".
-On 21 May 2015, the ORR issued WCRC an improvement notice under the Railways and Other Guided Transport Systems (Safety) Regulations 2006.
+The ORR's opinion was that WCR's Safety Management System "is not able to ensure that services are being operated, designed or maintained safely".
+On 21 May 2015, the ORR issued WCR an improvement notice under the Railways and Other Guided Transport Systems (Safety) Regulations 2006.